 Can You Recover Damages from the Parents When a Child is Injured By Another?

 The experienced Media PA Personal Injury Lawyers at Gibson & Perkins, PC offer a full range of of legal services to individuals who have been injured through no fault of their own.
 We fight aggressively to help you obtain the compensation you deserve.
-We have law offices conveniently located in Media, Pennsylvania and New Castle, Delaware.

 As an experienced Media PA Personal Injury Lawyer, I am often asked if a child can recover damages from being injured by another child.

 - When one is injured by a person under 18, recovery from the child – or the child’s parents – depends on the type of tort committed.